philizer/MONITOR3D/README.md

 ### Print a model
 Slice a .stl model with your favourite slicer and uplad the .gcode file on the dashboard.
 Send it.
-You should now see in the terminal opended (step 3) the command sent to the printer.
+You should now see in the terminal opended (step 3) the commands sent to the printer.
 After heating and calibration, the print will start.
 To monitor the advancement and axis position (refreshed every 10 seconds), click on the related buttons.